neurodevs/node-lsl/README.md

 This package is a Node wrapper around the C++ [liblsl](https://github.com/sccn/liblsl) library.
 It was developed and tested on a MacOS system with an M2 chip.
 It should work with any M-series chip: M1, M2, M3.
 There are known issues for this package with x86 MacOS architectures.

+Please note that this package currently only supports LSL outlets.
+It does not support LSL inlets yet.

 ## Installation

 First, you need to install the C++ [liblsl](https://github.com/sccn/liblsl) library.
 I personally use brew on MacOS to install it, and the previous link to it specifies alternatives: